ChongYiCheng/BunshinDB/README.md

 #### Example Usage of Shopping Site:
-After setting up hugo server, visit localhost:1313 on a web browser
+After setting up hugo server, visit localhost:1313 on a web browser.

+Shopping Cart data is stored in BunshinDB, easily save and update your shopping cart from any device.

 ![](pics_gifs/shopping1.gif)